Mountaineering Inspiration

 Inspiration for Project Base8000 came from the rich history of mountaineering in the Himalaya and Karakoram.
-This post reveals some of the mountaineers and expeditions in whose footsteps we followed.
+Here we reveal some of the mountaineers and expeditions in whose footsteps we followed.
+Plus, mountain books and mountaineering stories that sparked our imagination.

 Everest